kennyjung0223/code-path-ios-tip-calc/README.md

 ## Notes

-Implementing the dark mode feature served the most challenging part for me.
+Honestly... everything not part of the tutorial.
+I spent a lot of my time reading documentation, Stack Overflow, looking at other code and figuring out how it works.
+Out of the features, implementing the dark mode feature served the most challenging part for me.
 Now I have a much better understanding of how the View Controller Lifecycle works.

 ## License